unfoldingWord-dev/Resource-Container/docs/container_types.rst

 Config
 ^^^^^^
-A book may references supplementary RCs in it's config.yml file via :doc:`linking`.
+A book may references supplementary RCs in it's config.yml file via :ref:`linking`.
 Such references must be grouped by the corresponding RC type.
 The order of elements in each of these groups should be respected.